 2. The highest bid will be accepted.
 In the case of an immediate disagreement due to an overlooked bid or any other doubt, the lot may be offered for sale again.
 Bidders shall be obliged to take a lot for which they have offered the highest bid.
 The Auctioneer has the right to auction the lots out of order, to divide, to combine or to omit them, to accept a bid subject to approval, to refuse the fall of the hammer or to reject a bid, in particular if the Bidder is unknown to the Auctioneer and has not furnished a security in the form of bank references or other guarantees.

-3. The purchase price comprises the hammer price plus a premium of 17% plus the momentary 7% statutory VAT added to the sum of the invoice.
+3. The purchase price comprises the hammer price plus a premium of 26,5%, where the VAT is included (differential taxation).
+For catalog items, which are marked with a *, a commission of 17% is due, on the final invoice amount a VAT of 19% will be added (standard taxation).
 Buyers who are entitled to a deduction of input tax may be issued an invoice pursuant to standard taxation upon their request before the auction.
 Exempted from VAT are deliveries to countries outside the European Union (EU) or to entrepreneurs for commercial purposes within the EU who have indicated their VAT Reg.
 No. when receiving their Bidder’s number.
 All other Buyers from EU countries will have to pay German VAT.
 Buyers residing in countries outside the EU will have to pay the equivalent of the VAT, but will receive a full refund if they present proof of exportation and purchase by the German customs office within one month (“Ausfuhr- und Abnehmernachweis”).
 If a work of art is shipped by the auctioneer, proof of exportation is provided.
+In accordance with §26 of German Copyright Act, a droit de suite charge of 1.5% plus VAT is levied for original artworks and photographs for the compensation of the statutory right of resale.
 All invoices written during or shortly after the auction require a special verification and rectification; errors excepted.